-- Regularly use insectifuges and insecticides (oil based are better)
+- Regularly use insect repellent and insecticides (oil based are better)

 Check beforehand that your horse isn’t allergic to it (put a bit of the product on your horse’s chest for instance and check if it has any reaction in the next 24h)

-- Lastly, decrease the excess of protein in your horse’s feed (that counts not only for sweet itch, but for any dermatologic disease)
+- Lastly, decrease the excess of protein in your horse’s feed (that counts not only for sweet itch, but for any dermatologic infection)

-It’s important to quickly start treating the lesions and also to control the itch.
-Once again, your veterinary is the best suited to advise you on products that will help your horse.
+It’s important to quickly start treating the lesions or scabs and also to control the itch.
+Once again, your veterinary is best suited to advise you on products that will help your horse.

 - Apply calming shampoos or solutions